xl402/DeepKoopman/README.md

 *CUED IIB Master's Thesis Project*

 ## Introduction:
 The Koopman operator framework is becoming increasingly popular for obtaining linear representations of nonlinear systems from data.
-This project aims to **optimally input non-affine nonlinear systems**, utilizing Deep Learning (DL) to discover the Koopman invariant subspace, bridging the gap between **DL based Koopman eigenfunction discovery and optimal predictive control.**
+This project aims to **optimally control input non-affine nonlinear systems**, utilizing Deep Learning (DL) to discover the Koopman invariant subspace, bridging the gap between **DL based Koopman eigenfunction discovery and optimal predictive control.**

 ## Networks Overview:
 Script `networks.py` contains all networks discussed in the thesis, including: